More Cocktail 101

 Personally, I like having both on hand.
 I reserve the V-shaped cocktail glass for the drink it's most famous for, and frequently misnamed after: the martini.
-Anything else goes into a coupe: sidecars, Manhattans, daiquiris, etc.
+Anything else goes into a coupe: sidecars, Manhattans, daiquiris, and the like.

 The old fashioned, or rocks, glass is named for the most renowned drink served therein: the old fashioned cocktail.
 It's easy; it comes in two variants (with a rare cousin): the old fashioned glass and the double old fashioned glass.
 (A triple old fashioned glass exists and is used mostly in tiki bars, as far as I can tell.)